putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 He picked up a stick and threw it as far as he could.

 He checked his chronometer.
 An hour had passed with no word from the two troopers.
 While he wasn’t ready to call them overdue, they were certainly tardy.
 In situations like these, tardy troopers usually meant they were dead.
 Half of his squad gone on the first day.
-Soon those dwindling numbers would include him.
+Soon those dwindling numbers would include him, if he were not more careful.
+He'd made a mistake to send out two, he realized.
+He should not have let his squad leader go out.
+He was running out of troopers.

 Then he heard … Is that … Could it be … Is that the wail of engines and blaster shots in the distance?
 He stopped to listen.
 The sound was distant – with all these trees who knows how far – but it was definitely there.
 He heard an explosion.
 What had his troopers dragged him into now?
 The best case he could think of is that the Rebels were on the move.
 And close by.
 This darkened his mood.